ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

    * Notification language is set by a country's admin, who determines in which language, a notification is sent to the individual.
 Notification language can be either primary language or combination of both primary and secondary language.
    * In case of UIN Update or Lost UIN, the system sends a notification to the individual.
 2. The template of the SMS is defined by the admin at the country level.
-3. The “from” id of the SMS will be set up by the System Integrator.
+3. The “from” ID of the SMS will be set up by the System Integrator.
 4. The system triggers the SMS to the mobile number provided during registration.
 5. The SMS contains the details as per the template configured by a country.
 6. An SMS is triggered regardless of the applicant being an adult or child as determined by the date of birth.
 7. The system will not be able to send SMS, if the client is not online at the time of registration completion.

 #### D. Sending email and SMS acknowledgements to additional recipients
-This feature enables registration client to send SMS and email acknowledgements to additional recipient\s (other than the individual’s primary email id and mobile number).
+This feature enables Registration Client to send SMS and email acknowledgements to additional recipient\s (other than the individual’s primary email ID and mobile number).

 [**Link to design**](/mosip/mosip/tree/master/docs/design/registration/registration-acknowledgement-notification.md)

 ### 4.5 Biometric Capture (SDK Integration, Extract and Match) (WIP) [**[↑]**](#table-of-content)

-Registration client performs a local duplicate check for irises and face of an individual against the mapped registration officers' biometrics
+Registration Client performs a local duplicate check for irises and face of an individual against the mapped registration officers' biometrics
-1. The Registration Officer captures the irises of the individual and opts to proceed further in the registration process
+1. The registration officer captures the irises of the individual and opts to proceed further in the registration process
 1. The system performs a local duplicate check of the individual’s irises with the irises of all the users on-boarded to the client.
 1. In case of forced capture, the system uses only the best capture for local duplicate check
 1. The iris images of the individual are compared with the irises of the users mapped to the client.